 ABSTRACT

 Intestinal parasitic infections (IPIs) causes cosmopolitan public health problems in the tropical and sub-tropical regions of the world.
-This study was conducted to Survey the prevalence of intestinal parasitic infections among primary school aged children in primary schools in Plateau Central Senatorial District, Plateau State, NIgeria.
+This study was conducted to Survey the prevalence of intestinal parasitic infections among primary school aged children in primary schools in Plateau Central Senatorial District, Plateau State, Nigeria.
 Analytical cross-sectional descriptive research design was used to randomly collect stool samples from 25 random selected schools.
 All collected samples were immediately transported to Standard Medical Laboratory, Pankshin for analysis.
 Both direct smear method and concentration technique were used to recover parasite eggs from the stool sample.
 Out of 500 stool samples collected and analyzed, 355(71%) were positive for intestinal parasite.
 There was a significant association between the prevalence of specific species of intestinal parasites and primary school pupils in Plateau central senatorial district (χ2 = 659.590, df = 7, P = 0.000).
-There was a significant difference between the comparism of the occurrence of intestinal parasites and the L.G.As (χ2 = 1447.09, df = 4, P = 0.000).
+There was a significant difference between the comparison of the occurrence of intestinal parasites and the L.G.As (χ2 = 1447.09, df = 4, P = 0.000).
 There was also no significant difference between the preventive measures of intestinal parasite infections and the school children in Plateau central senatorial district, Plateau State (χ2 = 6.765, df =.
 3, P = 0.080).
 School children should be enlightened on the need for proper WASH practices; personal hygiene and environmental sanitation both in home and at school as well as provision of portable water sources.

 Key words: Survey, Prevalence, Intestinal Parasitic infections, Plateau Central Senatorial District